saitamasahil/skyscraper/docs/CONFIGINI.md

 #### brackets

 Disable this option to remove any bracket notes when generating the game list.
 It will disable notes such as `(Europe)` and `[AGA]` completely.
 This option is only relevant when generating the game list.
 It makes no difference when gathering data into the resource cache.
+Default (true) will keep brackets in the game title.

 Default value: `true`
 Allowed in sections: `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`